MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 Set-LabelPolicy -Identity Global -AdvancedSettings @{RemoveExternalContentMarkingInApp="WX"}
 ```

-You then need at least one more advanced client setting, **ExternalContentMarkingToRemove**, to specify the contents of the header or footer, and how to remove or replace them.
+You then need at least one more advanced client setting, [ExternalContentMarkingToRemove](#how-to-configure-externalcontentmarkingtoremove), to specify the contents of the header or footer, and how to remove or replace them.

 ### How to configure ExternalContentMarkingToRemove